Wayson Choy: Career

-Choy was the author of the novel The Jade Peony (1995) which won the Trillium Book Award and the City of Vancouver Book Award.
+Choy published his first novel, The Jade Peony in 1995.
+It won the Trillium Book Award and the City of Vancouver Book Award.
 In 2010, it was selected as one of five books for the CBC's annual Canada Reads competition, where it was defended by physician Samantha Nutt.

-His memoir Paper Shadows: A Chinatown Childhood was published in 1999.
+His first memoir, Paper Shadows: A Chinatown Childhood, was published in 1999.
 Written about his childhood within the Chinese Canadian community in Vancouver, the book explores both his discovery that he was adopted and his process of coming to terms with being gay.
 It won the Edna Staebler Award for Creative Non-Fiction, and was shortlisted for the Governor General's Award for English-language non-fiction at the 1999 Governor General's Awards.